fact-project/NAMOD/README.md

-# multi mirror alignment tool for multi mirror telescoes in astro particle physics
+# Normalized and Asynchronous Mirror Orientation Determination for Cherenkov Telescopes